boot2docker/boot2docker/README.md

 [FAQ](doc/FAQ.md#local-customisation-with-persistent-partition).

-If you are not using the Docker Machine management tool, you can create an `ext4` or `btrfs` formatted partition with the label `boot2docker-data` (`mkfs.ext4 -L boot2docker-data /dev/sdX5`) to your VM or host, and Boot2Docker will automount it on `/mnt/sdX` and then softlink `/mnt/sdX/var/lib/docker` to `/var/lib/docker`.
+If you are not using the Docker Machine management tool, you can create an `ext4` formatted partition with the label `boot2docker-data` (`mkfs.ext4 -L boot2docker-data /dev/sdX5`) to your VM or host, and Boot2Docker will automount it on `/mnt/sdX` and then softlink `/mnt/sdX/var/lib/docker` to `/var/lib/docker`.

-#### Install on any device

-To 'install' the ISO onto an SD card, USB-Stick or even empty hard disk, you can use `dd if=boot2docker.iso of=/dev/sdX`.
-This will create the small boot partition, and install an MBR.

-#### Build your own Boot2Docker ISO

-Goto [How to build](doc/BUILD.md) for Documentation on how to build your own Boot2Docker ISOs.

 ## Troubleshooting